 (33) General Email Lists:

-a. can only be established with the permission of the Director, Information Technology.
+a. can only be established with the permission of the Chief Information Officer.

-b. will be moderated by a person approved by the Director, Information Technology.
+b. will be moderated by a person approved by the Chief Information Officer.

 c. members can only unsubscribe from the list with the permission of the moderator.

-d. only emails that are approved by the Moderator or the Director, Information Technology may be sent via a General Email List.
+d. only emails that are approved by the Moderator or the Chief Information Officer may be sent via a General Email List.

 (34) Unit Email Lists: